-The property website has decided to cut ties with the Baggies at the end of the season in light of the recent racism row sparked by the Frenchman.Zoopla has announced it will not renew its sponsorship deal with West Brom following Nicolas Anelka's controversial 'quenelle' gesture.
+The property website have decided to cut ties with the Baggies at the end of the season after the furore created by the Frenchman's widely criticised 'quenelle' gestureZoopla have announced that they will not renew their sponsorship deal with West Brom following Nicolas Anelka's controversial 'quenelle' gesture.

-The property website announced Monday that it would bring to an end its two-year agreement with the Premier League club at the end of the 2013-14 campaign, having reviewed its position in light of the furore around the Frenchman's actions.
+The property website announced on Monday that they would bring to an end their two-year agreement with the Premier League club at the end of the 2013-14 campaign, having reviewed their position in light of the furore around the Frenchman's actions.

 Anelka made the salute, which has been linked to anti-Semitic connotations in his native France, after scoring against West Ham on December 28.

 |WEST BROM LATEST